Project X (2012 film): Soundtrack

 The Project X (Original Motion Picture Soundtrack) was released on iTunes and on CD on February 28, 2012, by WaterTower Music.
 The album features 13 tracks which appeared throughout the film, with songs by Kid Cudi, D12, MGK, Nas, and Pusha T.

-The score spent 18 weeks on the US Billboard 200, where it peaked at number 12.
-The album reached number five on the Top Digital Albums, number one on the Top Soundtracks and Top Independent Albums, and number three on the Top Rap Albums and Top R&B/Hip-Hop Albums.
-It also charted on the Top Canadian Albums at number eight, the Swiss Albums Chart at number 73, the French Albums Chart at number 20, and the Belgian Ultratop 50 Albums Charts at number 66 in Flanders and number 29 in Wallonia.
-In the United States, the album was the number 6 selling soundtrack album of 2012, selling approximately 217,000 units.
+There is also a promotional video online for Mr. 305 artist Jamie Drastik's song "White Boy Wasted".
+The song does not appear on the soundtrack album.

 Release

-Project X held its world premiere on February 29, 2012, at the Grauman's Chinese Theatre in Hollywood, followed by an after party with performances by Kid Cudi, Tyler, The Creator, and The Hundred in the Hands.
+Project X held its world premiere on February 29, 2012, at the Grauman's Chinese Theatre in Hollywood, followed by an after party with performances by Kid Cudi, Tyler, the Creator, and The Hundred in the Hands.
 Party guests were greeted by a Los Angeles Police Department cruiser and a bouncer warning them to keep their clothes on.

 The film was scheduled for release in November 2011, but in August of that year the date was pushed back four months to March 2012.
 The film first received a wide release on March 1, 2012, in Australia, followed on March 2, 2012, by the United States and Canada.

 Home media

-Project X was released on DVD, Blu-ray, the UltraViolet cloud storage service and digital download on June 19, 2012.
+Project X was released on DVD, Blu-ray, the UltraViolet cloud storage service and digital download on June 19, 2012, by Warner Home Video.
 Two versions of the Blu-ray were released: one containing a Blu-ray and UltraViolet copy of the film, and a combo pack containing the film on Blu-ray, DVD and UltraViolet.
 The Blu-ray version contains an extended edition featuring approximately 6 minutes of additional footage, the theatrical cut, and presents the film in 1080p/AVC with DTS-HD Master Audio sound.
 The home release also contains three featurettes: "Project X: Declassified", a behind-the-scenes look at the film's production; "Project X: The Pasadena Three", showing the casting of the three leads, Mann, Cooper, and Brown; and "Project Xpensive", detailing how much the damage caused in the film would have cost in reality.
 The DVD version sold 401,204 units in the United States during its first week, earning approximately $5.9 million, and as of December 2012, it had sold 1,012,223 units and earned $15.5 million from home media sales.